 The set of workers on which estimates in the tables are based is indicated by the statement directly under each table’s title.
-For example, the statement may indicate that “All workers participating in medical care plans = 100 percent,” or “Includes all workers participating in savings and thrift plans that specify matching contributions.”
+For example, the statement may indicate that “All workers participating in medical care plans = 100 percent,” or “Includes workers participating in medical care benefits with flat dollar amount contributory coverage.”
 All estimates shown in the table are based on the given set of workers and on any subsets indicated by column headers.

 Most of the tables in this bulletin exhibit the percentage of employees participating in a particular benefit plan.
 Some tables provide estimates on other types of percentages, such as the percent of a medical premium cost shared by employers and employees or a medical co-payment percentage.
 Some tables exhibited estimates on the number of days provided and on dollar amounts; these may be expressed as averages, medians, or percentiles.

 Finally, some tables contain data on both percentages of workers and provision estimates.
 For example, one table indicates the percent of workers with fixed duration short-term disability plans, the number of weeks at the 10th, 25th, 50th, 75th, and 90th percentiles for workers with fixed duration plans, and the percent of workers with variable duration plans.
 The base of this table is all workers with short-term disability coverage.
 The non-shaded estimates are percentages of workers with fixed duration and with variable duration plans.
 To indicate values other than percentages of workers, the columns with the number of weeks at a particular percentile are shaded.